Create Excel Templates for Crosstab Reports

 Header Design

-Any field included in the Crosstab design's Row Headers.
+Any field included in the Row Headers of the Crosstab Configuration.

-Any field from DT_FACILITY.
-These codes correspond to row headers that have been defined in the Crosstab table.
+Any field from the DT_FACILITY table.
+These codes correspond to row headers that have been defined in the Crosstab Configuration.

 1.Insert a logo or other image file into cell $A$1 to $B$3.